 -

-If a municipality is over the 12 percent value limit, can the municipality add and subtract territory simultaneously?
+If a municipality is over the 12% value limit, can the municipality add and subtract territory simultaneously?

-If a municipality is over the 12 percent value limit, it can add and subtract territory in the same TID at the same time as long as the net change to the base value is negative.
-However, the value of the added and subtracted parcels are determined differently.
+If a municipality is over the 12% value limit, it can add and subtract territory in the same TID at the same time as long as the net change to the base value is negative.
+However, the value of the added and subtracted parcels is determined differently.

 Value of the: